jyotisko/WebHunter/README.md

 Now once you have done the above steps, run the tool using the command: `python webhunter.py`

 Now use it, its very easy to use :)

+# Facing Issues?
+Just post them in the issues tab and I will help as soon as possible :)